anyahirota/yikes_yokai/README.md

 - **Ghosts**

 While the ghost class constructs the attributes and functions of a single ghost, ghosts are spawned and animated within the game class.
 Multiple intervals are set to spawn ghosts in increasing numbers and speed to increase difficulty as the game progresses.
-This managed by the game class function: `spawnGhosts`
+This is managed by the game class function: `spawnGhosts`

 ```
 spawnGhosts() {